-The SESF is incredibly fortunate to have the support of its ambassadors, all who bring not only a long list of accolades, but so too a commitment to provide mentoring and guidance to scholarship recipients.
-All stars in their own right, and all having passed through the School Sport pathways, SESF’s ambassadors are enabling us to reach new audiences but more importantly, are providing insight and guidance on goal setting, the importance of defining your values and pathways to success, via one on one mentoring to our scholarship recipients.
+SESF’s ambassadors are all stars in their own right, and have all passed through the School Sport pathways.
+They enable us to reach new audiences but more importantly, provide insight and guidance on goal setting, the importance of defining your values and pathways to success, via one on one mentoring to our scholarship recipients.

 Olympic and Commonwealth Medallist.